 John Nadolenco is the Managing Partner of Mayer Brown’s Los Angeles office and current global co-chair of the Technology Industry Group.
-His civil litigation and trial practice focuses on high-stakes cases and class action defense, including defending consumer class actions, and employment and antitrust cases, and challenging inappropriate government regulations.
+His civil litigation and trial practice focuses on high-stakes cases and class action defense, including defending consumer class actions, employment and antitrust cases, and challenging inappropriate government regulations.
 John has handled several high-profile cases.
-He has been lead counsel in Spokeo, Inc. v.
+He served as lead counsel in Spokeo, Inc. v.
 Robins, which the United States Supreme Court decided in our client’s favor, making it harder for plaintiffs to bring no-injury lawsuits.
-Some said the case implicated “the future of consumer class actions” because the case raised whether simply alleging the violation of a statute was sufficient to confer Article III standing, as many plaintiffs in Internet privacy, cybersecurity and numerous other types of cases allege.
-Indeed, John has spent much of his career developing creative defenses used to defeat class actions.
+Some said “the future of consumer class actions” was at stake as the case raised significant constitutional issues under Article III and, ultimately, made it harder for plaintiffs in Internet privacy, cybersecurity and numerous other types of cases to bring no-injury lawsuits.
+In addition, John has extensive experience trying high-stakes and class cases.

-John is a member of Mayer Brown’s Partnership Board and also a firm-wide co-lead of the Litigation & Dispute Resolution practice.
-He previously served as the Los Angeles office practice leader for the litigation practice and firm-wide co-lead of the Consumer Litigation & Class Actions practice.
+John previously served as a member of Mayer Brown’s Partnership Board and as firm-wide co-lead of the Litigation & Dispute Resolution and Consumer Litigation & Class Actions practices.
 He received a Martindale-Hubbell peer review rating of AV-Preeminent in 2013 and was also named in the 2010 and 2011 editions of The Best Lawyers in America.® In 2009, he was named one of the “Top 20 California Lawyers Under 40” by the Daily Journal.
 John joined the firm in 1995.
 John also serves on the Advisory Board for American University’s Tech, Law & Security Program.

 - In re Volkswagen.
 Defended VW in dozens of California federal and state putative class actions alleging that the company improperly installed emissions-defeat devices on some of its diesel cars.